Centipede5/youtubemp4/README.md

 ## Why?

-I have used many different youtube downloaders in the past, but after hearing stories about malware being injected [(For example)](https://www.reddit.com/r/Malware/comments/3bjxzh/youtube_downloader_is_malware_what_about_the/), and having several annoying ads shown to me, I decided to try to make my own.
+I have used many different youtube downloaders in the past, but after hearing stories about malware being used on the sites / in the files [(For example)](https://www.reddit.com/r/Malware/comments/3bjxzh/youtube_downloader_is_malware_what_about_the/), and having several annoying ads shown to me, I decided to try to make my own.
 Its not very complicated (making it one of the fastest converters) and is completely open source.